wp-plugins/wp-seo-redirect-301/readme.txt

 Thats it, you don't need to worry, update your page urls and this plugin will redirect your users to the updated url.

+== Changelog ==

+= 1.1 =

+* Fixed up updating children urls.
+So now if parent slug name changes, the child slugs are updated as well.
+For example, lets say you have a page called http://localhost/cars with a child page http://localhost/cars/holden, if you change the slug name to car and you navigated to http://localhost/cars it will redirect you to http://localhost/car.
+Similarly if you navigated to http://localhost/cars/holden it will redirect you to http://localhost/car/holden.

+= 1.0 =

+* Initial Checkin